 Request for Return

-Individual faculty or staff members who meet the criteria above may request a return to their worksite under this Plan.
+Individual faculty, staff, or student workers who meet the criteria above may request a return to their worksite under this Plan.
 Any requestor must discuss their situation with their supervisor before initiating a request.
 Requests must be submitted through the Request for Return workflow process and will require two steps of approval, which will be managed through the following routing process:

 - Research: needs approvals by unit head and Dean / Associate Vice Chancellor for Research or similar official as communicated by your leader.